 Many states regulate public charities such as 501(c)(3) nonprofit organizations.
 The public charities office is not necessarily the same office that has the corporate report filing requirement.
-For example, the Illinois Secretary of State's Office regulates corporations.
-However, it is the Illinois Attorney General's Office that regulates charities.
+For example, in Illinois, the Secretary of State regulates corporations.
+However, it is the Office of the Illinois Attorney General that regulates charities.

-Often, the public charities office requires 501(c)(3) organizations to file a state Form 990 or other report, regardless of the organization's size.
+Often the public charities office requires 501(c)(3) organizations to file a state Form 990 or other report, regardless of the organization's size.
 There may also be an audit requirement for some organizations.

-It is recommended that the council or separately incorporated chapter contact its state government office or review information on its website to determine what requirements apply to your council or chapter.
+It is recommended that the state council/separately incorporated chapter contact its state government office or review information on their website to determine what requirements apply to your state/chapter.
 A local law firm is another recommended resource.